florin-dumitrescu/accurate-search/README.md

 # accurate-search

 The most accurate text search engine and faster than most of the other search libraries.
-No dependencies on other libraries or APIs.
-Works offline too.
+No dependencies on other libraries or APIs, so it works offline too.
+Offers search suggestions and scoring based on the items ratings.

 Features:
 - text search with options: